 We use a two year risk assessment model to prioritize audit coverage and ensure timely reviews of high exposure areas.
-2015 is our second year.
+2016 is our first year of the current two year cycle.
 The Audit Plan is a calendar year plan to align with the finalization of budget data and annual approval processes of the Board of Regents.